 While the NFBC Main Event garners most of the attention, there are a handful of leagues with even larger entry fees ($2.5K to $15K).
 They are named “High Stakes Leagues,” and there are eleven of them.
 With so much money on the line, these fantasy managers try to gain any advantage.
 Most of the time, these managers will be a week or two ahead of everyone else on their adds.
 Here are the players and some information on the ones added in five or more leagues.
 Read the rest of this entry »

-Jeff Zimmerman: Here are the results from the two 15-team Tout Wars mixed leagues.
+Jeff Zimmerman: Here are the winning bids for the two 15-team Tout Wars leagues.

 7:32